ArcticL1/ArcticL1.github.io/_pages/about-me.md

   - image_path: assets/images/Sprite-0005-export.png
     alt: "placeholder image 3"
     title: "Playtesting –"
-    excerpt: "Playing early access games/demos for games within Steam to show my support and help identify any issue/ bugs I find when playing.
-I've played early access games like Hytale and Half Sword."
+    excerpt: "I like playing early games/demos as I like playing games, and it is a way I can show support and help identify any issues/ bugs I find when playing.
+I have played many demos/early access of games, but some of my favourite ones have been Hytale and Half Sword."